Floer theory for the variation operator of an isolated singularity: Introduction

 We would like to thank Javier Fernandez de Bobabilla, Tomasz Pe{\l}ka, Pablo Portilla Cuadrado, Nero Budur, Kaoru Ono, and Otto van Koert for very helpful discussions and their interest in our work.
+We also thank the anonymous reviewer for comments and suggestions that have helped improve the paper.
 Bae and Cho are supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No.2020R1A5A1016126).
 Choa is supported by the KIAS individual grant (MG079401).
 Cho and Jeong are supported by Samsung Science and Technology Foundation under project number SSTF-BA1402-52.
+Jeong is supported by the National Research Foundation of Korea (NRF) grants funded by the Korean government (MIST, No. RS-2025-24803252) and through the G-LAMP program (MOE, RS-2024-00441954).